uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

   <img src="imgs/3dCluster.jpg" width="600"/>
 </p>

 To identify players who may be miscast in their roles, we used **K-Means clustering** on core player stats.
-This unsupervised learning method grouped players by statistical similarity — regardless of their listed position.
+This unsupervised learning method grouped players by statistical similarity, regardless of their listed 'position.'

 ### Highlights:
 - **4 defenders** were grouped with offensive players.